IndomieGorengSatu/Mie/README.md

-## What do you call a fly without wings?
-A walk.
+## Conjunctivitis.com – now that’s a site for sore eyes.